learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 ## What is JSON Server?

-JSON Server is a freely available Node package that can turn a JSON file on your computer into mock data storage.
+JSON Server is a freely available tool that can be included as a Node package in a JavaScript project.
+It can turn a JSON file on your computer into mock data storage.

 When JSON Server is running, we can send requests to get data from storage or add data to it, as though we were talking to a server with a database.

-A huge benefit of JSON Server is that we don't have to spend much time setting the mock server up, allowing us to focus on developing the frontend of an application first.
+It allows us to build a Frontend application that includes code for communicating with a server without actually needing a server!

+This frees us up to focus on writing Frontend code without having to spend a long time setting up a mock server.

 ## Setting up JSON Server